If you want to have a different line-height for different paragraphs, you have to define a different value for the

 It doesn't matter where you define the

+line-height.
 Your options are to define it inline in the tag, in the

 Thanks Bruno, I ended up using an external CSS file that sets proper line-height, and loading that into XML Worker.
 Initially I had some trouble with consecutive paragraph tags all rendering on top of each other, but I think there was something improper with my HTML string, and not an issue with ITextSharp.